lanl-aea/waves/docs/tutorial_07_cartesian_product_waves.rst

   simulation build directory.
 Any targets that are later used as source must also include the parameter set directory as part of their relative path.
-* The usage of the ``simulation_variables`` dictionary in the ``journal_options`` for Geometry, Partition, and Mesh and the :meth:`waves.scons.copy_substitute` method for SolverPrep.
-Remember to use the :meth:`waves.scons.substitution_syntax` method to modify the parameter name keys for parameter substitution in text files.
+* The usage of the ``simulation_variables`` dictionary in the ``journal_options`` for Geometry, Partition, and Mesh and the :meth:`waves.scons_extensions.copy_substitute` method for SolverPrep.
+Remember to use the :meth:`waves.scons_extensions.substitution_syntax` method to modify the parameter name keys for parameter substitution in text files.

 .. admonition:: waves-tutorials/tutorial_07_cartesian_product